Skip to main content

 • Handle 429: Implement an exponential backoff and respect Retry-After.

-• Monitor usage: Build dashboards using the rate-limit headers so you know when you’re close to limits.
+• Monitor usage: Use the rate-limit headers so you know when you’re close to limits.